-The precinct will house in one purpose built, world-class complex, the Ministry of Justice; New Zealand Police; Department of Corrections; New Zealand Fire Service; St John New Zealand; and civil defence and emergency management functions of the Ministry of Civil Defence and Emergency Management, the Christchurch City Council and Environment Canterbury.
+The precinct will house in one purpose built, world-class complex, the Ministry of Justice; New Zealand Police; Department of Corrections; New Zealand Fire Service; St John New Zealand; Ministry of Civil Defence and Emergency Management; Canterbury Civil Defence and Emergency Management Group; and Christchurch City Council - Civil Defence and Emergency Management.
 The judiciary will also be housed in the precinct, in a way that recognises and ensures its constitutional independence.

 The precinct will be the largest multi-agency government project in New Zealand's history.
 It is an opportunity to return justice and emergency services in Christchurch not just to their pre-earthquake state, but to a position where they can provide better public services through innovation and new ways of collaborating.
 Shared communications and emergency operations centres will make, co-ordinated responses to emergencies easier to achieve.